-- 1. Remove screw that retains differential pinion shaft, and remove pinion shaft. - Remove rear axle shafts as outlined in the Service Manual. - 3.
+- 1. Remove screw that retains differential pinion shaft, and remove pinion shaft. - 2.
+Remove rear axle shafts as outlined in the Service Manual. - 3.
 Roll out the differential pinions and thrust washers, then remove side gears and thrust washers.
 Mark pinions and side gears so that they can be reassembled in original position. - 4.
 Mark the bearing caps and housing for reassembly in same position.
-Loosen bearing cap bolts.
+Remove bearing cap bolts and bearing caps.
 Tap surface of bearing caps to loosen.